comfortblanket/calendar_creator/README.md

     event-color (0,0,0) default event font color
     event-pts-before (0) default amount of space in points to insert before an event event-pts-after (0) default amount of space in points to insert after an event

+As a general rule, all distances are specified in inches, unless they are specified to be in points (1 point = 1/72 inches).

 `events` is a dict with other nested dicts in it, which specify event details. `events` itself has integer years as keys which map to dicts for events in the given year.
 Each of those dicts has integer months (from 1-12) as keys which map to dicts for events in the given month.
 Each of those dicts has integer dates (from 1-31) as keys which map to dcits for events on that specific date.
 And those dicts map string keys which provide the text details of each event to another dict which contains additional style information for that event.
 To use the default style, just map it to an empty dict.
 See the below [Example](#example) section for more details.